There are many things to think about when you redecorate a bathroom and one of the main things you'll need to focus on is the placement of the bath.

 Perhaps one of the easiest things to do is to invest in a larger bath.
 Making it bigger, if space will allow, is a great way to alter the look of the room and to enhance your bathing experience.
 You also won’t need to worry about the plumbing as you’ll be keeping it in the same place but simply eliminating a little space in front or behind the bath.

-Handy hint: If you feel you don't have enough room for a freestanding tub, why not go for a back to wall bath, like the Shakespeare?
+Expert tip: If you feel you don't have enough room for a freestanding tub, why not go for a back to wall bath, like the Dulwich (pictured above)?

 2. Is it near a plumbing connection?